Bear Mountain Bridge: New York State Bridge Authority

 Ownership was transferred to the New York State Bridge Authority on September 26, 1940, and the toll was reduced to a flat rate of 50 cents per automobile.

 Originally, tolls were collected in both directions.
 In August 1970, the toll was abolished for westbound drivers, and at the same time, eastbound drivers saw their tolls doubled.
 The tolls of eleven other New York–New Jersey and Hudson River crossings along a 130 mi stretch, from the Outerbridge Crossing in the south to the Rip Van Winkle Bridge in the north, were also changed to eastbound-only at that time.

 In 1982 the bridge and its then-abandoned original toll house several miles away on the Peekskill approach road, Routes 6 and 202, were added to the National Register of Historic Places.
 The bridge was also designated as a local historic civil engineering landmark by the American Society of Civil Engineers in 1986.

 In 2019, the bridge authority announced that tolls on its five Hudson River crossings would increase each year beginning in 2020 and ending in 2023.
-As of May 1, 2021, the current toll for passenger cars traveling eastbound on the Mid-Hudson Bridge was $1.75 in cash, $1.45 for E-ZPass users.
-In May 2022, tolls will rise to $1.55 for E-ZPass users and $2 for cash payers.
-In 2023, the E-ZPass toll will increase to $1.65, and the cash toll will rise to $2.15.
+On May 1, 2021, the toll for passenger cars traveling eastbound on the Mid-Hudson Bridge was $1.75 in cash, $1.45 for E-ZPass users.
+In May 2022, tolls rose to $1.55 for E-ZPass users and $2 for cash payers.
+In 2023, the E-ZPass toll was set at $1.65, and the cash toll was set at $2.15.
 Tolls are collected from eastbound travelers only.

-At midnight on October 1, 2021, the bridge was converted to all-electronic tolling in the eastbound direction.
+At midnight on October 1, 2021, the bridge was converted to all-electronic tolling and only in the eastbound direction.
+Motorists can use their E-ZPass to pay the toll.
+Those without E-ZPass are sent a bill in the mail.